• Skip to primary navigation

 Have you ever seen a rambutan?
 Tried one?

-Many moons ago I learned about these jewels, and recently I was sent a bundle of this beautiful exotic fruit from Melissa's Produce.
+I learned about these jewels when I was sent a bundle of this beautiful exotic fruit from Melissa's Produce.
+All it takes is one taste to be inspired.

 Big pile of bright red rambutans.